jordan2175/doxygen-filter-perl/README.md

     Test::Output (1.01)             [License = Perl]
     IO::Handle

-NOTES

-LICENCE INFORMATION
+## LICENCE INFORMATION ##

 See the LICENSE file included with this package for license details.

-AUTHOR
+## AUTHOR ##

-    Bret Jordan, jordan at open1x littledot org, jordan2175 at gmail littledot com
+Bret Jordan, jordan2175 at Google's mail system littledot com

-COPYRIGHT
+## COPYRIGHT ##

 Copyright (C) 2011 by Bret Jordan all rights reserved